Battery Recycling – Circular economy on the example of e-Mobility

 Peter Trögel

-Peter Trögel (1986) is principal at the Berylls Group, an international strategy consultancy specializing in the automotive industry.
-He has been advising automotive manufacturers and suppliers in a global context since 2012.
-Peter Trögel is an expert in operations and can look back on many years of experience in the transformation environment.
+Peter supports companies with complex strategic and operational challenges in the automotive industry.
+He is an expert in operations and can look back on many years of experience in the transformation environment.
 His areas of expertise include development, industrialization, and production.
+Peter is also responsible for Berylls Digital Ventures‘ digital task force solution – elyvate.

-Prior to joining Berylls, Peter Trögel worked for Booz & Company and PwC Strategy&, among others, as a member of the management team in North America, Asia and Europe.
+Prior to joining Berylls, Peter worked for Booz & Company and PwC Strategy&, among others, as a member of the management team.
 He holds a diploma degree in industrial engineering from the Karlsruhe Institute of Technology (KIT) and the University of Technology Sydney (UTS).